chrisbrownie/flamingkeys.com/_posts/2011-02-23-change-or-move-sophos-puremessage-sql-database.md

   last_name: Brown
 ---

-Migrating [Sohos PureMessage](http://www.sophos.com/products/enterprise/email/security-and-control/microsoft-exchange/) to another SQL database is a simple process.
+Migrating [Sophos PureMessage](http://www.sophos.com/products/enterprise/email/security-and-control/microsoft-exchange/) to another SQL database is a simple process.
 On the server you wish to modify, open `C:\Program Files\Sophos\PureMessage\Config\LastKnown\LocalConfig.xml`.

 Under the `<LocalConfig>` tag there are four `DBSettings` tags, one for each database.
 These are called `ConfigDBSettings`, `QuarDBSettings`, `ReportingDBSettings` and `DirectoryDBSettings`.
 Inside each of these is another called `<DatabaseName>`.
 By modifying this `DatabaseName` you are able to change where Sophos PureMessage stores its data.
 This is useful if using an SQL server with more than a few databases.
 I like to prefix all of my Sophos PureMessage databases with “PM” to make them stand out.
 An extract of my completed config file looks like this: